YoRyan/open-nec/Docs/index.md

 The current stable release is Open NEC version **1.0.0**.

+#### v1.1.1 (May 11, 2022)

+- All locomotives:
+    - Fixed certain cab signal aspects for diverging routes on MTA territory getting interpreted as Restricting.

 #### v1.1.0 (April 22, 2022)

 - Fixed ZIP download failing to extract in Windows Explorer.